Contact Us for Modern and Professional Grass Services

-When you install Bermuda grass sod, you will prepare the soil, install the sod, and then water and care for your new sod to stimulate proper growth.
-Since Bermuda grass thrives in the hot weather conditions of New Orleans and golfers are always looking for tropical turf grass, Bermuda grass sod is replacing your current grass option.
+When you install Bermuda grass sod, you prepare the soil, lay the sod, then water and care for it to stimulate proper growth.
+Bermuda grass thrives in the hot, humid Zone 9b conditions of New Orleans and the surrounding Gulf Coast, which makes Bermuda sod a top pick for homeowners across Metairie, Kenner, Gretna, Slidell, Mandeville, and the Northshore who want a tough, deep-green lawn.

 Bermuda grass sod has a multimodal installation process; preparation, layout, installation, and watering and care all contribute to a magnificently appealing lawn.
 However, you can rely on us at TurnKey Grass when it comes to maximizing the installation process of Bermuda grass sod.